henriques-consulting/http-mock-server/README.md

 # HTTP Mock Server

-A simple and configurable HTTP mock server written in Go that allows you to define mock responses based on request path, method, and headers.
+A simple and configurable HTTP mock server written in Go that allows you to define mock responses based on request path, method, headers, and query parameters.

 ## Features

-- **Flexible Request Matching**: Match requests by path, HTTP method, and headers using regex patterns
+- **Flexible Request Matching**: Match requests by path, HTTP method, headers, and query parameters using regex patterns
 - **Header Regex Matching**: Use regular expressions to match header values (e.g., `.*` for any value, `application/.*` for application types)
+- **Query Parameter Matching**: Match query parameters with exact values or regex patterns
 - **Multiple Header Support**: Match against multiple headers simultaneously - all headers must match for the rule to apply
 - **Configurable Responses**: Define custom response bodies, status codes, and headers
 - **Request/Response Logging**: Comprehensive logging of all HTTP interactions